nmeskovski/nmeskovski/README.md

 ## Who I Am

 Economist turning quant, bridging applied economics and financial data science ahead of an MSc in Quantitative Finance at WU Vienna (Top 20 QS, 2026).
 I manage a 1000+ article knowledge base powering internal AI.
 I design KPI frameworks, dashboards, and automation pipelines that drive efficiency gains and support decision-making across global markets.
-I’ve achieved 🥇 first place in global case competitions, including sports broadcasting market entry for Netflix, pharma scale-up strategies in Africa, and AI-fintech opportunity assessments for Raiffeisen Bank across the EU, working at the intersection of quantitative rigor and strategic clarity.
+I’ve achieved 🥇 first place in global case competitions, including sports broadcasting market entry for Netflix, pharma scale-up strategies in Africa, and AI-fintech opportunity assessments for Raiffeisen Bank across the EU.

 > *Specialising at the intersection of **quantitative rigor** and **strategic clarity**.*